• Skip to primary navigation

 This gluten-free banana cake recipe uses pantry and fridge staples, making it easier to whip up once those bananas are ripe.

-• Gluten-free 1:1 Flour - I use King Arthur brand 1:1.
+• Gluten-Free 1:1 Flour - I use King Arthur brand 1:1.
 You want a blend of gluten-free flour that already contains xanthan gum for this recipe.

 • Corn Starch - You can also use arrowroot starch.

-• Baking Powder
+• Baking Powder & Baking Soda

 • Light Cooking Oil - I use avocado oil.
+Keeps the cake moist and tender without adding a strong flavor.

-• Brown Sugar
+• Sugar & Brown Sugar

 Overhead view of the ingredients needed to make gluten-free banana cake.